 Best Offshore Trust Jurisdiction Strategies

-One of the best asset protection strategies combines the Nevis LLC and an offshore trust such as one in the Cook Islands.
-You can hold assets, such as offshore bank accounts, inside of the Nevis LLC.
+One of the best asset protection strategies combines an offshore LLC and an offshore trust such as one in the Cook Islands.
+You can hold assets, such as offshore bank accounts, inside of the LLC.
 The foreign trusts holds all the membership interest (the ownership of the LLC).
-A U.S. resident, such as the one having the legal tools created, can be the manager of the Nevis LLC.
+A U.S. resident, such as the one having the legal tools created, can be the manager of the LLC.
 The manager has all legal control over the LLC and signature authority over the bank accounts.
 When properly structured and properly operated, it effectively protects the assets from your judgment creditor running off with them.
 It is possible, in this case, for a U.S. resident to control all of the assets, have full access to them, and yet own none of them.

 When the “bad thing” happens, you temporarily have the licensed, bonded trustee step in as manager of the LLC and manage your accounts.
 Now the trustee will do for you for which you have paid: protect your assets.
 This way, the only time the trustee steps in on your behalf is when the courts would take your asset.
 When the “bad thing” goes away you, the trustee restores you as manager of the LLC.